-The nation will stage a one-minute blackout tonight marking the Genocide Day recalling the horror of one of the worst genocide in modern history committed by the Pakistan occupation army against unarmed people of Bangladesh on the night of March 25, 1971 and afterwards.
+The nation will observe Genocide Day today recalling the horror of one of the worst genocides in modern history committed by the Pakistani occupation military against unarmed people of Bangladesh on the night of March 25, 1971 and afterwards.

-All, but emergency establishments, should turn off their lights for a minute from 9:00pm to pay tribute to martyrs of 1971 War for Independence of Bangladesh.
+The home minister called on all people to switch off their lights from 9:00pm as a symbolic protest against the genocide and to pay tribute to martyrs of 1971 War for Independence of Bangladesh.

-The Pakistan army launched their infamous ‘Operation Searchlight’ on March 25, 1971 killing several thousand freedom-loving Bengalis that night alone.
+The Pakistan military launched their infamous ‘Operation Searchlight’ on March 25, 1971 killing several thousand freedom-loving Bengalis that night alone.

 Three million people in the subsequent nine-month liberation war were savagely and systematically killed with help of local collaborators.